-But it can be a bit tricky because you need to know where to get clients, how to write up contracts, and how much to charge.
+But getting started can be a bit tricky.
+Among other things, you need to know where to get clients, how to write up contracts, and how much to charge.

 So this is what I suggest:

-Then, start a profile on the job platform Upwork.
-(I mention this Upwork a lot because it’s pretty easy to get up and running and start “bidding” on jobs).
+Then, once you have some knowledge on how to get started, set up your profile on the job platform Upwork and “bid” on jobs (I mention Upwork a lot because it’s pretty easy to get up and running and start “bidding” on jobs).

 This is a high-demand job among blog owners because we’re human and make type-O’s.